 1. Website Traffic

-The website visitors play an important role when it comes to your site success.
+Website visitors play an important role when it comes to your site’s success.
 The higher the number of visitors, the higher is the quality of a website.
-Many questions arise when you are calculating your site traffic.
-To understand what to invest in, you need to know where your visitors are from, what are their needs, and how long do they surf through your page?.
+However, many questions arise when you are calculating your site traffic.
+To understand what to invest in, you need to know where your visitors are from, their needs, and how long they surf through your page?.

-For example- if your visitors are discovering your site through Facebook, it may be worth investing in a social network.
+For example- if your visitors discover your site through Facebook, it may be worth investing in a social network.